 Long-term Inhalant use can lead to serious health problems, including:

-If someone you love is abusing inhalant drugs, seek help for them right away.
+If someone you love is abusing any types of inhalants, seek help for them right away.
 Whether they have developed an addiction yet, it is still something dangerous to do and, addiction to inhalants can develop just like they can with drugs on the streets.
 There is help for inhalant abuse!
 Call today to seek options for the help that is needed!